...

 What is career development coaching?

 Similar to career transition or career discovery coaching, career development coaching focuses on supporting individuals with their specific career goals.
 But in the case of career development coaching, people are likely seeking input or education to advance their current careers: to improve in their existing jobs, get promotions, or apply for more senior roles elsewhere.
-So the focus is different.
+So the professional goals these coaches focus on is different from career transition coaching and other specialties.

 Is career coaching worth the money?